Braedach/Wazuh-Project-LearningLab/README.md

         sysmon -i
         systemctl status sysmon

- You have now boosted your security and its logging away in the background
+ You have now boosted your security logging.